eibiflo/cf_cookiemanager/Documentation/Developer/Themes/Index.rst

 Components
 -------------------------

+Frequently, simple CSS changes may not suffice to meet your requirements.
-Often you need more as just simple css changes.
-For this reason the Cookie Manager comes with a few HTML components that you can use to build your own theme.
+To address this, the Cookie Manager offers several HTML components that enable you to construct your own theme effectively.

-Found in: packages/cf_cookiemanager/Resources/Static/*
+You can locate these components in the following directory: EXT:cf_cookiemanager/Resources/Static/*.html.

 * consentmodal.html
 * settingsmodal.html
 * settingsmodal_category.html

-Its important to understand the IDs in the Javascript Context.
+Understanding the IDs within the Javascript Context is crucial.
-Leave the dom ID identical, you can change the CSS and HTML Structure, but keep in mind, that the ids are used in the consent.js to identify the elements, and create the functionality on top of it.
+While you have the freedom to modify the CSS and HTML structure, it's vital to retain the same dom IDs.
+These IDs are utilized in the consent.js to identify the elements and establish the associated functionality.

-This is a Basic example form the Consent Modal, you can see the Text areas and Buttons are Empty, this is because the Text is added by the Javascript.
+Below is a basic example of the Consent Modal.
+Please note that the Text areas and Buttons are intentionally left empty, as the actual text content is dynamically added by the Javascript.

 ..  code-block:: html
     :caption: Example: EXT:cf_cookiemanager/Resources/Static/consentmodal.html